sdercolin/vlabeler/docs/plugin-development.md

 #### Input

-Your script will be supplied with the following variables:
+Before your scripts are executed, the following variables will be set in the JavaScript environment:

 | Name            | Type                | Description                                                                                                              |
 |-----------------|---------------------|--------------------------------------------------------------------------------------------------------------------------|